PanagiotisPtr/ML-Lib-Cpp/README.md

 ###### Other

 I Hope that you find this repository helpful.
-Make sure to fork the repository is you like it.
+Make sure to star / fork the repository is you like it.

 About me:
 I am a high school student from Greece.